ben-andrew/PantryPal/README.md

 ## Get started

-First clone the repo, then...
+First clone the repo(make sure you use git checkout to get into this branch).
+Then...

 1. Install dependencies